Connectors

 fail_mode: open # open | closed

 Then defenseclaw setup guardrail --restart to re-wire.
-With mode: action, beforeShellExecution and beforeMCPExecution will surface a native ask in Cursor when the gateway returns a HITL verdict; the other block events (beforeReadFile, beforeTabFileRead, beforeSubmitPrompt, stop) downgrade to a confirm verdict in the DefenseClaw TUI.
+With mode: action, beforeShellExecution and beforeMCPExecution surface a native ask in Cursor when the gateway returns a HITL verdict.
+The other block events (beforeReadFile, beforeTabFileRead, beforeSubmitPrompt, stop) use an alert/context fallback with raw_action preserved; the TUI can review but not resume them.

 Decision aids — should I turn this on?